Pompano Beach, FL 33069

 Alternatively, a client might transition from medical detox into an outpatient treatment program.
 This could include partial hospitalization (PHP), intensive outpatient treatment (IOP), or outpatient treatment.
 While a client is engaged in a fentanyl detox program, a personalized aftercare plan is developed.
 This plan always includes a transition into the next appropriate level of care.

-It is always a good idea to consider the following when looking for a reputable Fort Lauderdale fentanyl detox:
+It is always a good idea to consider the following when looking for a reputable Pompano Beach fentanyl detox:

 • Is the fentanyl detox program both licensed and accredited through the state of Florida?